Pathway to Becoming a Registered Family Dispute Resolution Practitioner

 Pre-Requisites

-• an undergraduate degree or higher qualification in Psychology, Social Work, Law, Conflict Management, Dispute Resolution, Family Law Mediation or equivalent or
+• Hold a degree in Psychology, Social Work, Law, Conflict Management, Dispute Resolution, or Family Law Mediation.

-• hold the Mediation skill set from the Community Services Training Package (CHC) or
+• Have completed the Mediation skill set from the CHC Community Services Training Package.

 Course content is delivered via eLearning.
 Course Units are: